 Being nice toward them in spite of their put-downs may make you feel frustrated (negative), but it might change the way some of them respond to you (positive).

 Explaining to the others that you don’t like the way they are treating you might make you feel embarrassed (negative), but at least they will know how you feel (positive).

 Ignoring them might be really hard to do and some people find this doesn’t work very well.
 But if you do it successfully – meaning really ignore them, it might help you feel more empowered (positive).

-Step 6: Identify Your Best Options
+Step 6: Identify your best options

 Once you’ve considered the positives and negatives for each possible solution, it’s time to make a decision.
 Go through the options and pick out the ones that seem the most practical and potentially helpful.

 There may be one option that stands out as better than the others.
 If there are a few possible solutions, you might be able to implement all of them.
 For instance, with the above example, you might decide to talk to the people who are hassling you and explain how you feel and what you want.
-If it happens again, you might then decide to go to your adviser or counselor to discuss the problem and perhaps ask to change classes.
+If it happens again, you might then decide to go to your advisor or counselor to discuss the problem and perhaps ask to change classes.

-Step 7: Implement the Best Options
+Step 7: Implement the best options

 Now it’s time to put your ideas into practice.
 For example, you might approach one of the girls in your class who makes nasty comments about you and use an “I-statement” to tell her how you feel and what you would like.
 Try saying, “When you make jokes about me in front of the class, it upsets me.
 I’d really appreciate it if you didn’t speak about me in that way.”